mike-weiner/display-event-locations-tec/README.md

 * Initial release

 ## Upgrade Notice
+### 2.1
+Happy New Year!!
+Version 2.1 is a small, powerful update to welcome the new decade.
+You can now opt to display an event's location underneath the location name within the tooltip!
+Support for WordPress 5.2.3 has also been added.

 ### 2.0.1
 * Version 2.0.1 is a very minor update.
 Support with WordPress 5.2.3 has been tested and confirmed.
 Thank you for your support!